m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 `pthread_cond_init` takes some attributes that can further specify the behavior of the condition variable (much like we saw with `pthread_create` and `pthread_mutex_init`).
 As before, setting this value to `NULL` gives us the default behavior.

 ### Condition Variable Safety Tips
-- Don’t forget to notify waiting threads!
+- Don't forget to notify waiting threads!
 	- When a condition changes, make sure to signal/broadcast the correct condition variable
 - When in doubt use broadcast!
 	- Using broadcast incorrectly can incur a performance loss, but using signal incorrectly make cause your program to execute incorrectly.
-- You don’t need a mutex to signal/broadcast
+- You don't need a mutex to signal/broadcast
 	- May be best to notify after unlocking mutex to prevent spurious wake ups.

 ## Producer and Consumer Example
-Let’s walk through a real producer/consumer example using PThreads.
+Let's walk through a real producer/consumer example using PThreads.

 ### Global State